jennifermulroy/14-Deep-Learning-crypto/README.md

 ## Preparing the data for training and testing

-Libraries `numpy` and `tensorflow` were imported. `Tensorflow` is a computational framework for building machine learning models.
+Libraries `numpy` and `tensorflow` were first imported; `Tensorflow` is a computational framework for building machine learning models.

-Once the data was imported, a function `window_data`, was used to create two new NumPy arrays for the features data (X) and target data (y).
+Once the input data was imported, a function `window_data`, created two NumPy arrays for the features data (X) and target data (y).
+The function was an efficient way to set up various window periods.

 ```
 def window_data(df, window, feature_col_number, target_col_number):